w3c/wai-statements/index.md

 {% include excol.html type="start" id="Scope_limitations_input" %}
 ### Scope limitations
 {% include excol.html type="middle" %}
 * Describe any limitations to the scope of this Accessibility Statement (what parts of the portal/service/app does this Statement not cover).
-A website can be part of a larger website, such as the online shop in the preceding example at www.universityofsampel.ort/shop.
+A website can be part of a larger website, such as the online shop.
 The scope of the Accessibility Statement can then be limited to this specific part.
 The scope limitation can also apply to states of the website or mobile application.
 For instance if the website or mobile application is different depending on the time of the day, the country, certain specifics of the user, etc. The scope may then be limited to the US version of the website or application or to the Dutch version of the mobile application.
 The Accessibility Statement could also exclude certain elements of the website or mobile application.
 More information about exceptions to the scope can be found at: https://www.w3.org/TR/WCAG-EM/#step1a
-* <strong>Example:</strong> Website example: "University of Sampel strives to conform to WCAG2.1. it is not always possible to do so in all areas of the website.
-Therefore the following url’s are excluded from this statement:"
+* <strong>Example:</strong> Website example: "This Accessibility Statement only applies to the 'After' part of the demonstration website.
+It does not apply to the rest of the W3C or WAI website.
+The Accessibility Statement does not apply to the 'Before' part of the demonstration website".
+If specific parts are excluded, they can be added: "The following url’s are excluded from this statement:

-[www.url.com/page1] (Add reason why) [www.url.com/page2] (Add reason why)
+[www.url.com/page1] (Add reason why)

+[www.url.com/page2] (Add reason why)

-Mobile application example: This mobile application is limited to the US version of the wayfinder application.
+Mobile application example: This Accessibility Statement is limited to the US version of the mobile application."
 * <strong>Format:</strong> [Scope limitation(s)]
 * <textarea rows="3" cols="70">Describe any limitations to the scope here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}